As the number of freelancers in the UK continues to grow,at the last count, so does the trend for hot desking.

 Hot desking makes access to professional office space affordable.

-Most hot desking contracts are flexible, usually in the form of a rolling monthly contract, but you can also rent a desk by the day or even by the hour, with no contract ties.
+Most hot desking contracts are flexible, usually in the form of a rolling monthly contract, but you can also rent a desk by the day or, with no contract ties.

 On Hubble right now we have hot desks available from £16 per month right up to £2,000 per month, depending on the facilities and the location that you’re looking for.